brianprost/HyperBook/plan/project_plan.md

 ### What is this project supposed to do?
 What is the input, the process, and the output?

-The HyperLoop application provides customers with the ability to book an itinerary to use the Hyperloop travel service.
+The HyperBoop Application provides customers with the ability to book an itinerary to use the Hyperloop travel service.
 Each itinerary is made up of one or more routes assigned to particular timeslot(s).
 When the customer chooses a particular itinerary, they can provide payment details to pay and reserve their travel plan.
 Once completed, the user can lookup their itinerary to get details about it.

 Inputs
 - Locations